w3f/Grant-Milestone-Delivery/evaluations/polkadex_1_Noc2.md

 ## General Notes

-issue with createAsset in polkadot.js
+Everything works.
 Very detailed tutorials in a separate repository.
 In addition to the regular unit tests, they provided a javascript file to test the runtime.
 The code is well documented.